cybercongress/cybercongress/blog/drafts/cyb_tutorial_eth_local_node/eth_node.md

-# How to add custom ETH node to your Cyb
+# How to add own ETH node to your Cyb

 ![pic](0.png)